ArindamHore-Student/Attention-Span/README.md

 # Attention Span

 Welcome to the **Attention Span** repository!
-This project is a simple yet engaging web-based animation designed to help users practice mindfulness and focus by guiding them through a breathing exercise and attention span boosting exercises.
+This project is a simple web-based animation designed to help users practice mindfulness and focus by guiding them through a breathing exercise and attention span boosting exercises.

 ## Roadmap
-1. Filtered calming Sine wave
+1. Filtered calming sine wave
-2. Mini-games (space hold timing rythm game etc.)
+2. Mini-games (space hold timing rhythm game etc.)
+3. Migrate to other stack

 ## How It Works